costycnc/w600-pico/w600-pico upload file over ftp windows/readme.md

     w600.run_ftpserver(port=21,username="user",password="12345678")

 and hit enter

+The response will be

+      >>> import easyw600
+      >>> easyw600.createap(ssid="W600_softAP")
+      softap working, ip is 192.168.43.1

+Now you have an access point ip 192.148.43.1 where working a ftp server on port 21

+Now need to prepare a folder where put and download files from or on w600-pico

-open any folder   (for example my documents) and write in address bar -->  cmd
+Open any folder   (for example my documents) and write in address bar -->  cmd

 Will opened a dos cmd windows with path in this folder